You are here: Start » User Interface » Creating Deep Learning Model

 Detecting features (segmentation)

-In this tool the user has to define each feature class and then mark features on each image in the training set.
+In this tool, the user has to define each feature class and then mark features on each image in the training set.
 This technique is used to find object defects like scratches or color changes, and for detecting image parts trained on a selected pattern.

 1. Defining feature classes (Marking class)

-In this tool it is possible to define more classes of defects.
+In this tool, it is possible to define more classes of defects.

-Use drawing tool to mark features on the input images.
+Use the drawing tool to mark features on the input images.
 Tools such as Brush or Rectangle can be used for selecting features.

 In addition, class masks can be imported from external files.
-There are buttons for Import and Export created classes so that the user can create an image of a mask automatically prior to a Deep Learning model.
+There are buttons for Import and Export of created classes so that the user can create an image of a mask automatically prior to a Deep Learning model.

 The image mask should have the same size as the selected image in the input set.
 When importing an image mask, all non-black pixels will be included in the current mask.